GovernanceIsAlignment/OpenCall/README.md

-I think a case can be made for humans currently creating AGI.
+I believe a compelling argument can be made that those currently building AGI display the same kind of oversight/blindness.

 If AI safety is only formulated in terms of "how safe/aligned to human values", maybe the value of the field in term of "description and prediction of reality" is missing the fact that AGI won't be aligned in a vacuum, and that its effect on reality are to be thought systemically.